Communications strategies behind Philly’s soda tax debate

 As these lessons are applied more generally, it’s an art and a science deciding which arguments present the best frame.
 We see companies struggle with this issue all the time, in which they have multiple potential messages to utilize.
 They often resort to saying everything at once, which only winds up diluting the impact of each individual argument.

 Instead, the key is working to understand your audience, analyzing how to align their values with your goals, and framing the discussion in a compelling, consistent, disciplined way.

-Philadelphia’s City Council ultimately approved the tax, but opponents vow to challenge it in court.
+Philadelphia’s City Council ultimately approved the tax, but opponents vow to challenge it in court, and they have continued to spend millions on ads.
 Meanwhile, many other cities are looking to learn from the communications lessons here in Philadelphia.